Greece and lenders strike upbeat tone, deal seen on bailout

 A deal might bring closure to a traumatic six months where Greece came precariously close to tumbling out of the euro zone, imposed capital controls and saw equity prices on the Athens bourse crash after a five-week shutdown.

-Tsakalotos, who discussed privatisations and bank recapitalisation requirements with lenders on Tuesday, said there were "small divergences in views".
+Tsakalotos, who discussed privatizations and bank recapitalization requirements with lenders on Tuesday, said there were "small divergences in views".

-"I don't think there will be a problem," he said, referring to the privatisation element of consultations.
+"I don't think there will be a problem," he said, referring to the privatization element of consultations.
 "Discussions have gone better than I expected."

 Government spokeswoman Gerovasili said that if all sides stuck to their side of the bargain "I think that we will have a deal by the 18th of this month."